SergeyKardapoltsev/example_for_avroid/Readme.md

-# This is an example of a website for Avoid
+# This is an example of a website for Avroid